-Contact the Miami Probate Lawyers at Hoffman & Hoffman P.A.
+Contact the Miami Probate Attorneys at Hoffman & Hoffman P.A.

 Hoffman & Hoffman is a South Florida estate planning law firm whose attorneys help people manage their assets and decide how property will be distributed in the event of their death.
-Our Miami probate lawyers are pleased to represent clients throughout South Florida, including in Ft.
+Our Miami probate attorneys are pleased to represent clients throughout South Florida, including in Ft.
 Lauderdale, West Palm Beach and Coconut Grove.
-Contact us at (305) 831-0948 to speak with an attorney.
+Contact us at 305-372-2877 to speak with an attorney.